JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 ## What I changed and why

 ![change indicators](https://user-images.githubusercontent.com/28653965/94260450-7da99400-ff30-11ea-8a84-9109ff72eb5a.png) orange padlock tells you I have changed something from PrusaSlicer's deafults, while orange back button tells you have changed something in the current profile and haven't saved it.
 By clicking one or the other you can see PS's defaults or what is in the profile respectively.

+**Z belt slack compensation** `none -> 0.4mm` - Gets rid of first layers getting squished caused by slack in the belt raising the head, which causes it to not move up while printing first few layers.
+Your printer will have less or more of it, so especially *if your prints not stick* lower it, or raise if you still see squishing. *Filament Settings -> Custom G-code -> Start G-code*

 **Layer height** `0.3mm -> 0.2mm`- I lowered it to get more detail, as speed benefit from taller layer isn't that noticeable with such a small printer.